camara94/Transfer-Learning-for-NLP-with-TensorFlow-Hub/README.md

 2. **Transfer Learning for NLP with TensorFlow Hub**: This is the hands on project that we will work on in Rhyme.

 3. Graded Quiz: This is the final assignment that you need to pass in order to finish the course successfully.

+## Project Structure

+The hands on project on **Transfer Learning for NLP with TensorFlow Hub** is divided into following tasks:

+**Task 1: Introduction to the Project
+Task 2:  Setup your TensorFlow and Colab Runtime
+Task 3: Load the Quora Insincere Questions Dataset Task 4: TensorFlow Hub for Natural Language Processing
+Tasks 5 & 6: Define Function to Build and Compile Models Task 7:  Train Various Text Classification Models
+Task 8: Compare Accuracy and Loss Curves
+Task 9: Fine-tune Model from TF Hub
+Task 10: Train Bigger Models and Visualize Metrics with TensorBoard**